nelvadas/GraalVM-Polyglot-Labs/01/README.md

 </details>

 ## Summary
-In this labs, you build and run a simple Polyglot Application.
+In this labs, you built and run a simple Polyglot Application Mixing Java and Javascript. :white_check_mark:
 Building Polyglot applications require the same tooling as those required for traditionnal Apps.